flimflam-austin/hugo-cms-test/content/quick_reads/20201124-gda-acknowledgement/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      How**one small action** by a government official you may not be familiar with just led to a**noteworthy development** in the 2020 presidential race.
+      <p>How <strong>one small action</strong> by a government official you may
+      not be familiar with just led to a <strong>noteworthy development</strong>
+      in the 2020 presidential race.</p>
     _key: 1b7d72ae7d03
   - order: 1
     useCheckmark: false
     body: >-
-      ## What Is USGSA?

-      U.S. General Services Administration
+      <div><h2>What Is USGSA?</h2><p>U.S. General Services

-      Think of this agency like a huge office manager for the federal government, with oversight over real estate, office space, technology and supplies.

-      An important function: “ascertain” (not name or choose) who the next administration will be and facilitate the transition to a new team.
+      Administration</p><p>Think of this agency like a huge office manager for the federal government, with oversight over real estate, office space, technology and supplies.</p><p>An important function: “ascertain” (not name or choose) who the next administration will be and facilitate the transition to a new team.</p></div>
     _key: 342269cd3b8b
   - order: 2
     useCheckmark: false
     body: >-
-      ## Backstory:

-      * The head of the GSA, Emily Murphy, did not “ascertain” the presidency was won by fmr.
-VP Joe Biden when media outlets initially called the race based on state results.
+      <div><h2>Backstory:</h2><ul><li>The head of the GSA, Emily Murphy, did not
+      “ascertain” the presidency was won by fmr.
+VP Joe Biden when media outlets initially called the race based on state results.</li><li>Many, incl.

-      * Many, incl.
-Republican & Democrat lawmakers, pressured her to do so based on preliminary election results.

-      * Nov.
-23: Murphy announced “based on the law and available facts” that VP Biden is the “apparent winner.”
+      Republican &amp; Democrat lawmakers, pressured her to do so based on preliminary election results.</li><li>Nov.
+23: Murphy announced “based on the law and available facts” that VP Biden is the “apparent winner.”</li></ul></div>
     _key: 700926c7536d
   - order: 3
     useCheckmark: false
     body: >-
-      > “…in the best interest of our Country, I am recommending that Emily and her team do what needs to be done with regard to initial protocols, and have told my team to do the same.”
+      <div><blockquote>“…in the best interest of our Country, I am recommending
+      that Emily and her team do what needs to be done with regard to initial protocols, and have told my team to do the same.”</blockquote><p>Pres.

-      Pres.
       Trump on the announcement by the GSA administrator.
 The GSA does not need approval from the U.S. President to begin the early process of a transition to a new administration; the power to do so belongs to the GSA under federal law.
 The Electoral College will *officially* vote for Pres. on Dec.
-14th.
+14th.</p></div>
     _key: 8e02d30ec666
   - order: 4
     useCheckmark: false
     body: >-
-      ## Why This Matters:
+      <div><h2>Why This Matters:</h2><p><strong>Practically</strong>: This

-      **Practically**: This development by the GSA releases $6+ million to the Biden transition team to hire staff members and start preparing their new administration.
+      development by the GSA releases $6+ million to the Biden transition team to hire staff members and start preparing their new administration.</p><p><strong>Symbolically</strong>: This is the first

-      **Symbolically**: This is the first “nod” from the Trump administration that VP Joe Biden is the projected winner of the 2020 election.
+      “nod” from the Trump administration that VP Joe Biden is the projected winner of the 2020 election.</p></div>
     _key: d67d50204f93
   - order: 5
     useCheckmark: true
     body: >-
-      On this day, Michigan certified its election results, declaring VP Joe Biden the winner.
+      <div><p>On this day, Michigan certified its election results, declaring VP
+      Joe Biden the winner.
 VP Biden has begun announcing team members he intends to nominate, including high-profile members of his cabinet.
 While Pres.
-Trump voiced his support for the GSA, he has yet to officially concede.
+Trump voiced his support for the GSA, he has yet to officially concede.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 2eaccf8de572